Next Start

 Safety-Oriented

-Safety is incredibly important in the transportation industry, especially when it comes to diesel.
-These technicians work with large, powerful equipment that can be potentially dangerous without proper safety procedures in place.
+Safety is high up on the diesel mechanic skills list.
+Diesel technicians work with large, powerful equipment that can be dangerous without proper safety procedures in place.

 People Skills

 Building and maintaining positive relationships with those around them is critical to the success of a diesel technician.
-Not only does it make their job easier and more enjoyable, but it can help them to go far in the industry and pave the way to career advancement, such as by taking on a manager role.
-While understanding the mechanical side of the career is important, having this in addition to great people skills is a powerful combination.
+Not only does it make their job easier and more enjoyable, but it can help them to advance in the industry (for example, pursuing a managerial role).6 While understanding the mechanical side of the career is important, having this in addition to great people skills is a powerful combination.